sz1149/parity-project-1/README.md

 # Weather ETL
 This project downloads current weather information from the OpenWeather API and transforms it into SQL data.
+Original requirements and project goals can be found in [the requirements file](requirements.md).

 [[_TOC_]]